Zenith-the-realest/school-vault/Notes/Physics/The Particle Model.md

 ## What did he discover?

-He discovered that cathode rays were made of particles that had *less than **one-thousandth** the mass of a hydrogen atom.* He called this particle a **electron,** and because it was so small, it must have come from *within* an atom.
+He discovered that cathode rays were made of particles that had *less than **one-thousandth** the mass of a hydrogen atom.* He called this particle an **electron,** and because it was so small, it must have come from *within* an atom.
+He also worked out the **charge of an electron is negative (-)**.

+## What ideas did he have to make sense of?

+He had to make sense of the ideas that:
+    - An atom contains **negative** electrons.
+    - Overall, atoms have **no** electrical charge.
+They are *neutral.*
+## What was his model of the atom?

+In **1904,** Thomson suggested his new model, which he dubbed the **plum pudding model.** .
+He said that the atom consisted of a *positive mass,* with *negative electrons* embedded into them.
+The structure might be ***solid, or like a cloud.***

+# Ernest Rutherford:

+In **1899,** Ernest Rutherford discovered that some materials emit particles, which he called *alpha particles*, which had a **positive charge.**

+## What did Rutherford do with his discovery?
+He decided to conduct an experiment where he ***fired alpha particles at a piece of gold foil.***

+### What were the results of this discovery?

+The experiment resulted in most of the particles passing through, but some particles were **deflected,** and even fewer were ***reflected.*** This was an issue, because if the plum pudding model were to hold true, the particles would have passed right through.

+## What was Rutherford's model?

+As a result of his experiments, Rutherford proposed a new model:

+>Rutherford's model, dubbed the *nuclear model*, suggested that an atom was made of a **tiny,positively charged nucleus** that had electrons orbiting around it.

+Two things are made clear by this model:
+    - The atom is **mostly empty space.**
+    - Most of the mass of the atom is **concentrated in its nucleus.**

 # **References:**